Monuments vanish, power cut as metal thieves stalk UK

 Since January 2009, the price of the type of copper popular with thieves has more than doubled on the London Metal Exchange.
 Meanwhile, many more Britons' finances are being squeezed by the harshest public spending cuts for a generation, part of government plans to tackle a big budget deficit.

-Some media outlets have labelled metal theft an opportunistic "austerity crime" at a time of economic difficulty, but police increasingly point to organised crime networks using sophisticated techniques.
+Some media outlets have labeled metal theft an opportunistic "austerity crime" at a time of economic difficulty, but police increasingly point to organized crime networks using sophisticated techniques.

 "Police have found adapted ladders, tools, and even vans that have specially adapted trapdoors to winch up a manhole cover as they drive over it without being observed," London's Metropolitan Police service said in a statement.